US OSW : Developers Challenge: Managing Uncertainties in Front-End

 Predictability and levels of return

-Stability/predictability of regulatory environment and government support
+Stability and predictability of regulatory environment and government support

-Limited market experience and capabilities
+Limited offshore wind market experience and capabilities

 Shifting political priorities

 As more data is collected through survey, design and deployment (SDM) strategy; uncertainty and risks are reduced in subsequent phases, giving a tighter estimate of cost, schedule, value and execution strategy to be adopted later in construction phase.

 Bottom line; Robust Decision Making Process

 The OSW industry in US is an emerging industry.
 It is on a learning curve, collaborating rightly with experienced international OSW developers.
-However, there is a need for the US developers to develop their own robust decision making process in front-end space, suited to their needs, to manage a pipeline of +30 projects currently in planning.
+However, there is a need for the US developers to develop their own robust decision making process in front-end space, suited to their needs, to manage a pipeline of 34 projects currently in planning.